 - 1 tablespoon cornstarch

 - 2 teaspoons sugar or pure maple syrup

 - 3 cups fresh baby spinach

 - fresh chopped cilantro, optional

-To the pot, add the sweet potato, cauliflower, broccoli, carrots and red pepper.
-Pour in the coconut milk, red curry paste (if using) and enough water to just nearly cover the vegetables.
-Add 1 teaspoon of salt and stir it all together.
-Bring to a boil, then simmer for about 10 minutes, until the sweet potato and other vegetables are tender.
+- To the pot, add the sweet potato, cauliflower, broccoli, carrots, red pepper and lentils or chickpeas.
+Pour in the coconut milk, red curry paste and salt and stir well.
+Bring to a boil, then simmer for about 10 minutes, until the sweet potatoes and other vegetables are tender.

-Now stir in the maple syrup, lime juice and the spinach until it wilts.
+- Now stir in the sugar, lime juice and the spinach until it wilts.
 Taste; season with more salt if desired.
 Serve hot with rice, fresh cilantro, hot sauce and maybe Easy Vegan Naan.